Maria Emilia Castagliola

-Maria Emilia Castagliola (born 1946) is a Cuban-American painter and a conceptual artist.
+María Emilia Castagliola (born 1946) is a Cuban-American painter and conceptual artist.
+She is also known by the name Maria Faedo.
 Born in Havana, Cuba, she immigrated to the United States in 1961.
 Her early work stressed her Cuban roots with the use of Catholic and Renaissance icons; her more recent projects have been installation and community-based.

 Biography

-Castagliola has a B.A. degree in sociology plus B.F.A and M.F.A degrees from the University of South Florida and has taught art, as an assistant professor, at the same university.
-Castagliola now lives in St. Petersburg, Florida where she is a practicing artist.
+Castagliola has a B.A. degree in sociology, in addition to B.F.A and M.F.A degrees from the University of South Florida.
+She has taught art, as an assistant professor, at the same university.

-Castagliola came to art after a background in social services and religion.
-She is now considered one of the most thoughtful and respected Bay area artists.
+Castagliola has a background in social services and religion.
 Her early work synthesized her Cuban roots with Catholic and Renaissance icons, but she also tried to incorporate personal things in her artwork.
 She then moved on towards installation and community-based projects.
 Castagliola discusses that it is within her work that we can see and comprehend her bicultural dichotomy.
 She focuses her artwork on Latin American traditions and incorporates Spanish and religious icons that were present or significant in her childhood.
 Maria Emilia Castagliola considers herself to be an "outsider" even though she works in the mainstream.